gatewaycomponents/permalinks-hooks/ARCHITECTURE.md

 # Architecture

-The architecture of `dcs-permalinks` is broken down into three primary layers but all provided through React Custom Hooks.
+The architecture of `permalinks-hooks` is broken down into three primary layers but all provided through React Custom Hooks.

 - Design Principles
   - Do one thing well